tmiskow/weather-widget/README.md

 # weather-widget
-Weather and air quality widget for Warsaw created in Java, JavaFX and RxJava.
+Weather and air quality widget for Warsaw created in Java, JavaFX and RxJava created for Objective Programming course at University of Warsaw (2016/2017).

 ## Data sources